cms-opendata-analyses/DimuonSpectrumNanoAODOutreachAnalysis/README.md

-# DimuonSpectrum2012NanoAOD
+# Analysis of the di-muon spectrum using data from the CMS detector

-Analysis using reduced NanoAOD files created from 2012 CMS open data producing a high statistics di-muon spectrum
+Analysis using reduced NanoAOD files created from CMS open data producing a high statistics di-muon spectrum

 ![](dimuonSpectrum.png)